 This is a serious experience.
 No photos were allowed, so the only photo I got was of the outside of the building.

-04- Experience the Tiny Winding Alleys of Vietnam on a Scooter
+04- Scooter the Tiny Alleys of Vietnam

 Couples bucket list: Chef Tour with Back of the Bike Tours in Ho Chi Minh City, Vietnam